cameronperot/cameronperot.com/_posts/2020-02-29-simulating-magnetism-part-3.md

 As a side note, these simulations use a seeded random number generator (seed value can be set with a kwarg to `Ising`), so these results are easy to replicate.
 So far we've only covered a small portion of the package's functionality, and we will cover more in future posts, but if you are interested in knowing more I encourage you to [checkout the project on GitHub](https://github.com/cameronperot/MagSim.jl/).
+The code used to generate the data and plots in this post can be found [here](/code/2020-02-29-simulating-magnetism-part-3.jl).

 ### Metropolis Algorithm Implementation
 Below is an annotated version of the `metropolis!` function from MagSim explaining the code, and some tips and optimizations.